zowe/docs-site/docs/user-guide/configure-certificates.md

 # Configuring Zowe certificates

-As a system administrator, review this article to learn about the key concepts of Zowe certificates, and options for certificate configuration.
+As a system programmer, review this article to learn about the key concepts of Zowe certificates, and options for certificate configuration.

 Zowe uses digital certificates to verify the identity and subsequently establish an encrypted network connection between applications using the Secure Sockets Layer/Transport Layer Security (SSL/TLS) protocol.
-The certificate  together with the certificate's associated private key need to be stored either in the SAF key ring or in the `PKCS12` java keystore.
+Certificates and their associated private keys need to be stored either in the SAF key ring or in the `PKCS12` java keystore.

 Zowe provides the ability to generate a certificate using the `zwe init certificate` command.
-Zowe can also be configured to use an existing certificate provided by the security team in a z/OS customer shop.
+Zowe can also be configured to use an existing certificate provided by the user's security team in a z/OS customer shop.

 ## Trust store